On Approximating Total Variation Distance: Abstract

 \section{Abstract}

 Total variation distance (TV distance) is a fundamental notion of distance between probability distributions.
-In this work, we introduce and study the computational problem of determining the TV distance between two product distributions over the domain $\{0,1\}^n$.
-We establish the following results. \begin{enumerate} \item Exact computation of TV distance between two product distributions is $\#\P$-complete.
-This is in stark contrast with other distance measures such as KL, Chi-square, and Hellinger which tensorize over the marginals. \item Given two product distributions $P$ and $Q$ with marginals of $P$ being at least $1/2$ and marginals of $Q$ being at most the respective marginals of $P$, there exists a fully polynomial-time randomized approximation scheme (FPRAS) for computing the TV distance between $P$ and $Q$.
-In particular, this leads to an efficient approximation scheme for the interesting case when $P$ is an arbitrary product distribution and $Q$ is the uniform distribution. \end{enumerate} We pose the question of characterizing the complexity of approximating the TV distance between two arbitrary product distributions as a basic open problem in computational statistics.
+In this work, we introduce and study the problem of computing the TV distance of two product distributions over the domain $\{0,1\}^n$.
+In particular, we establish the following results. \begin{enumerate} \item The problem of exactly computing the TV distance of two product distributions is $\#\P$-complete.
+This is in stark contrast with other distance measures such as KL, Chi-square, and Hellinger which tensorize over the marginals leading to efficient algorithms. \item There is a fully polynomial-time deterministic approximation scheme (FPTAS) for computing the TV distance of two product distributions $P$ and $Q$ where $Q$ is the uniform distribution.
+This result is extended to the case where $Q$ has a constant number of distinct marginals.
+In contrast, we show that when $P$ and $Q$ are Bayes net distributions, the relative approximation of their TV distance is $\NP$-hard. \end{enumerate}